Agent Shell · live

 Is it really free to start?

 Yes.
-The free plan needs no card and includes a real token budget so you can put borg on an actual task.
-When you outgrow it, Starter, Pro and Max raise the limits.
-You only pay when you outgrow the free tier.
+The free plan needs no card and includes a free Agent Shell box, a real AI budget for turborg, and access to borg.
+When you outgrow it, Starter, Pro and Max raise the limits and keep everything always-on.